Sandra-Michalska/snake/readme.md

 ## The Snake Game

 The classic snake game I created using:
-- vanilla JavaScript (Object Oriented Programming)
+- vanilla JavaScript
 - Canvas API
-- CSS3 (+BEM)
-- HTML5
+- CSS modules

-All graphics were created for this project by Rafał Zajączkowski.
+All graphics for this project were created by Rafał Zajączkowski.

-You can play the game [here](http://sandramichalska.pl/snake/)
+You can play the game [here](https://sandra-michalska.github.io/snake/)